How Does Bipolar Affect Relationships?

 ”Being an 18-karat manic-depressive, and having lived a life of violent emotional contradictions, I have an overacute capacity for sadness as well as elation…Whatever else has been said about me personally is unimportant.
 When I sing, I believe, I’m honest.”
 Frank Sinatra

-Mia Farrow took issue with Frank on that point.
+Mia Farrow took issue with Frank on that point as she lived in a bipolar marriage with him.
 Although they remained lifelong friends, even after their brief marriage ended, she described Frank as a 24 -karat manic-depressive.

 Drugs, Alcohol, and Sexual Acting Out